 Sighisoara is also a Unesco world heritage site.
 It was founded by the Saxons in the 12th Century.
 It’s one of the most beautiful well-preserved medieval towns in Europe and I wish I had dedicated more time photographing it.
 But with sunset looming and the thought of having to drive in the dark on Romanian roads quickly squashed any ideas of staying longer for more photos.

-Overall, it was great day seeing all the sights, albeit short, and exploring some off the beaten path locations like Viscri.
+Overall, it was a great day seeing all the sights, albeit short, and exploring some off the beaten path locations like Viscri.
 If you’ve got a day to spare and based out of Brasov, this trip is a must do.
+If you’re based out of Bucharest then this trip is a no-brainer as well and I would even look into this 2-day itinerary for Bucharest if I were you.

 Explore Sighisoara, Rupea, and Viscri in a day.